hamk-uas/datacube-storage-lab/README.md

 Work in progress.

-There is a need to evaluate storage systems (for us, mainly those available on CSC – IT Center for Science, Finland supercomputer Puhti) and storage formats for multi-terabyte spatial data modalities for ML models operating on multimodal patch geodata time series.
-Here we provide Python code for intake of these data from external sources, for format conversion, and for benchmarking alternative storage solutions.
+There is a need to evaluate storage systems (for us at HAMK, mainly those available on CSC – IT Center for Science, Finland supercomputer Puhti) and storage formats for multi-terabyte spatial data modalities for machine learning (ML) models operating on multimodal patch geodata time series.
+In this repository we provide Python code for intake of such data from external sources, for format conversion, and for benchmarking alternative storage solutions.

 ## Prerequisites